User37som/libbitcoin/bx-input-sign.md

 Arguments (positional):

 EC_PRIVATE_KEY       The Base16 EC private key to sign with.
-PREVOUT_SCRIPT       The previous output script to use in signing.
+CONTRACT             The previous output script to use in signing.
+                     Multiple tokens must be quoted.
 TRANSACTION          The Base16 transaction.
 If not specified the
                      transaction is read from STDIN.
 ```